Nemikolh/Aura/README.md

 ----------
 ## License

-Aura is released under MIT License.
+Aura is released under MIT License.<br />
 Please refer to the license.txt file located in the Aura/License folder for the full license.

 **TL;DR;**
  - You can sell and make money with your projects that use Aura (or any derived form)
- - You can do whatever you want with Aura but not sell Aura (or any derived form)
+ - You can do whatever you want with Aura (or any derived form)
  - You must propagate this license
  - There is no warranty of any kind
  - Please consider crediting Aura (or any derived form) in your projects, with the provided logo if relevant

 ----------
 ## Changelog

+### 1.0.5

+Added an extension for Gaia (the Procedural Terrain Generator) allowing to setup preset environments in a click.

+Injection Volumes are now easier to locate in scene/game view (gizmos are now Z tested)

+Changed namespace to avoid conflicts

+Removed unreferenced component in Directional Light example

+Updated the position about the future of Aura along the SRP (in the FAQ)<br />
+TL;DR - Unity is making their own and are not interested.

 ### 1.0.1